 Who Do I Call?

 If you have been arrested for a drug offence in the Tampa Bay area contact an experienced criminal defense lawyer to discuss your case.
-The drug charges defense attorneys at The Law Offices of Daniel J. Fernandez, P.A. represent individuals charged with possession of controlled substances, possession with intent to sell, dealing, and trafficking in drugs.
+The drug charges defense attorneys at The Law Office of Daniel J. Fernandez, P.A. represent individuals charged with possession of controlled substances, possession with intent to sell, dealing, and trafficking in drugs.

-The criminal defense attorneys at The Law Offices of Daniel J. Fernandez, P.A. can help you understand all of your options.
+The criminal defense attorneys at The Law Office of Daniel J. Fernandez, P.A. can help you understand all of your options.
 We can help you decide whether to file a motion to suppress evidence based on an improper stop or search, or a motion to dismiss based on improper or illegal activity of the part of law enforcement or a confidential informant.
 We can help you challenge the credibility of a confidential informant or the police.

-The The Law Offices of Daniel J. Fernandez, P.A. law office is designed to swiftly resolve any difficulties that you may face.
+The The Law Office of Daniel J. Fernandez, P.A. law office is designed to swiftly resolve any difficulties that you may face.
 Our attorneys continue to strive upon improving and bettering the situations of our clients.
 Contact us today so we can fight for you and protect your rights.
 Call (813) 229-5353.